MApps-Actuate/WorkFlowApp/README.md

 3b.
 Create the MySQL Workflow database:
 	* Create the workflow database and comments table by running the script: MySQL\createWorkflowDB.sql

+3c.
+Create the PostgreSQL Workflow database:
+	* Create the workflow database and comments table by running the script: PostgreSQL\createWorkflowDB.sql

 4. Deploy the Workflow Application in iHub:
-	* Publish the WorkflowApp from BD Pro to iHub using the Publish Project option, if available.
+	* Publish the WorkflowApp from Analytics Designer to iHub using the Publish Project option, if available.
 	* Create 2 User Groups in iHub called 'Reviewer' and 'Approver.'
     * You need a minimum of 2 users, assign 1 to the Reviewer group and the other to the Approver group.
 Do not assign a user to both groups.
 Do not assign an administrator to either group.